-Substantially all of the investments of ERS, PSERS, LRS, SCJRF, GJRS, GMPF, and SEAD, and certain investments of GDCP are pooled into one common investment fund.
-Investments of approximately \$39,101,000 at June 30, 2009 held by GDCP, are not included in the common investment fund.
+Substantially all of the investments of ERS, PSERS, LRS, SCJRF, GJRS, GMPF, and SEAD are pooled into one common investment fund.
 Units in the pooled common investment fund are allocated to the respective plans, based upon the cost of assets contributed, and additional units are allocated to the participating plans, based on the market value of the pooled common investment fund at the date of contribution.
 Net income of the pooled common investment fund is allocated monthly to the participating plans, based upon the number of units outstanding during the month.